The Chiropractic Adjustment in Malaysia

 A chiropractic adjustment is through the use of either an instrument or a “hands-on” method.
 The “hands-on” way has been around since the inception of chiropractic medicine, in 1896.
 However, current research supports a better and more accurate means of chiropractic treatment.
 The most accurate means of treatment are through mechanized systems such as an activator.
 The activator method is beneficial as it eliminates the risk usually associated with the manual means.

 Instrumentally assisted adjustments (treatments), as provided by chiropractors, are chiropractic adjustments.
 They enable chiropractors to target a particular segment of the spine or a joint without irritating tissues or structures.
 In our centers, our chiropractors utilize the activator methods when treating a spinal disc patient or a patient who presents with a complicated orthopedic condition.
-In complicated cases, the hands-on approach might be a contra-indication.
+In complicated cases, and with patients that have had spine surgery; the hands-on approach might be a contra-indication.

 The purpose of a chiropractic adjustment restores and enhances the function.
 An adjustment ensures the stability of the nervous system, joints, ligaments, tendons, muscles, and it reduces the pain.
 An adjustment (spinal manipulation) is for joints and soft tissues that have malfunctioned.
 A malfunctional joint or soft tissue in chiropractic is called a “Subluxations.”
 The primary goal of an adjustment is to restore the neuromusculoskeletal stability.
 In short, adjustment stabilizes your spine and joints by getting rid of your subluxations.
 Neuromusculoskeletal stability according to Doctors of Chiropractic occurs when nerves, muscles, ligaments, and tendons are working at optimum levels.

 Adjustments and Compressed Nerves